matomo-org/matomo/tests/README.md

  * In your php.ini make sure you have the setting to show all errors:
  `error_reporting = E_ALL | E_STRICT`

  * Go to tests/index.php to see the tests homepage and run the Integration tests via a visual UI, or run JS Tests

+ * Next you will need to install PHPUnit

 ## Integration Tests